-Frazier Falls Trail is a 1.1 mile lightly trafficked out and back trail located near Clio, CA that features a waterfall and is good for all skill levels.
+Frazier Falls Trail is a 1.1 mile lightly trafficked out and back trail located near Clio, California that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Graeagle: Travel south on Hwy. #89 for 1.5 miles and turn right onto Primar Forest Route #24.
 Travel for approximately 1.5 miles and turn left onto County Road #501.
 Follow the road for approximately 2.25 miles and veer left at the fork.
 Follow the road for another 0.75 miles and this will lead you to the picnic ground and trailhead.
 Trailhead T.21N., R12E., NW 1/2 Section 9.